x3tsunayh/main/collated/functional/x3tsunayh.md

         }
     }

-    private void previousMonth() {
+    // to look at the previous month private void previousMonth() {
         currentYearMonth = currentYearMonth.minusMonths(1);
         populateCalendar(currentYearMonth, null);
     }

+    // to look at the next month
     private void nextMonth() {
         currentYearMonth = currentYearMonth.plusMonths(1);
+        populateCalendar(currentYearMonth, null);
+    }

+    // to jump back to the current year and month easily private void originalYearMonth() {
+        currentYearMonth = defaultYearMonth;
         populateCalendar(currentYearMonth, null);
     }